Dhruuva/we-do-chart/README.md

 #  we-do-chart
 A we-do-chart Vue component for plotting time series line chart, with crosshair, zooming and slider features.
 Compatible with Vue 2.x and at last with Vue 3.
 Vue 2 is legacy now (according to Vue documentation).
 Vue 3 version have a lot of enhancements and new features, so it is pretty diffrent from Vue 2 version.
 And all new versions begging with 1.0.9 will not be supported Vue 2 projects.
 For using it in Vue 2 feel free and follow v2 branch of this repo.
-All below instructions is for Vue 3 projects.
+All below instructions is for Vue 3 projects only.
-For more info about features, demonstration , customization options please see the [project pages](https://dhruuva.github.io/we-do-chart/)

 ##  Fast start up